 Cohere Health, Inc. ("Cohere") has published these clinical guidelines to determine the medical necessity of services (the "Guidelines") for informational purposes only, and solely for use by Cohere's authorized "End Users".
 These Guidelines (and any attachments or linked third-party content) are not intended to be a substitute for medical advice, diagnosis, or treatment directed by an appropriately licensed healthcare professional.
 These Guidelines are not in any way intended to support clinical decision-making of any kind; their sole purpose and intended use is to summarize certain criteria Cohere may use when reviewing the medical necessity of any service requests submitted to Cohere by End Users.
 Always seek the advice of a qualified healthcare professional regarding any medical questions, treatment decisions, or other clinical guidance.
 The Guidelines, including any attachments or linked content, are subject to change at any time without notice.
+This policy may be superseded by existing and applicable Centers for Medicare & Medicaid Services (CMS) statutes.

-© 2025 Cohere Health, Inc. All Rights Reserved.
+©2025 Cohere Health, Inc. All Rights Reserved.